 Glide Pages are now Glide Apps.
 Please refer to this article for up-to-date information, as some of this documentation is outdated.

-In our beginner's guide on Data to Layout — we said that ‘Tables become Tabs’.
+In our core guide on Data to Layout — we said that ‘Tables become Tabs'.
 This is, in fact, a bit of a simplification.

 Every tab has a top-level screen — which is often a List Screen, but it can also be a Details Screen.
 It's better to think of Tabs as windows through which you can visit many screens.